 - the Movement Reference Number (MRN) generated by CHIEF

-The three main ways to declare exports under NES
+The two main ways to declare exports under NES

 Standard Full Pre-entry Procedure - here you or your agent completes a full pre-shipment export declaration.